pyodide/pyodide-blog/content/posts/fpcast.md

   </figcaption>
 </figure>

-The "limit" bars show how we set the default recursion depth, the "segfault" bars show how many simple calls it takes to cause a segmentation fault:
+The "limit" bars show how we set the default recursion limit, the "segfault" bars show how many simple calls it takes to cause a segmentation fault:
 ```py
 import sys; sys.setrecursionlimit(100_000)